 The demand for creative and personalized products is on the rise.
-Print on demand (POD) is a business solution that has the potential to meet this growing market with minimal investment and low risk.
-Businesses do not need to hold inventory or invest in physical outlets.
-Instead, they can set up their inventory and start selling products with just a few clicks by starting a print on demand business.
+The print on demand (POD) business model is a business solution that has the potential to meet this growing market with minimal investment and low risk.
+There’s no need to hold inventory or invest in physical outlets.
+Instead, businesses can set up their inventory and start selling products with just a few clicks by starting a print on demand business.

-So read on for a guide on how to turn your art or ideas into a tangible commodity, and start generating a passive income today with print on demand.
+Read on for a guide on how to turn your art or ideas into a tangible commodity, and start generating a passive income today by setting up a print on demand business.

 An overview of the print on demand market